 One startling issue surrounding alcohol consumption and women’s health is the impact on pregnancy.
 Alcohol consumption at any point during pregnancy can cause miscarriage or stillbirth.
 It can also cause a whole host of problems for the baby, including:

 Due to the exposure of the brain to undiluted alcohol, women have an increased risk of experiencing blacks out while binge drinking.
 Women are also at a greater risk for developing neurological issues or other alcohol-related brain injuries.

 Furthermore, studies link alcoholism to dementia.
 Alcohol use disorder accounts for more than 33% of early-onset dementia cases.
 Alcohol, especially in excessive amounts, can cause cognitive abnormalities and prevent the brain from creating new memories.
 The neurotoxic effects of alcohol have a damaging effect on neurons, leading to dementia and other cognitive issues.

 Previous evidence indicated that men tend to binge drink more than women.
 However, more recent data suggests that women are closing the binge drinking gap.
 While binge drinking is harmful to people, regardless of sex, it has a greater negative impact on women.

 According to the National Institutes of Health, binge drinking has several significant health impacts for women.
 But the most alarming may be the effect on cognitive function.
 Working memory — the information that is used for reasoning and behavior — is less active in women who binge drink, compared to men.
 Binge drinking also reduces inhibitions more often in women than in men.

 Alcoholism and Women

 The prevalence of alcoholism among women is about as common as it is for men.
-According to the NIAAA, women account for the fastest growing population of problem drinkers in the United States.
-There are a number of factors that may contribute to women developing an alcohol use disorder, include:
+According to the NIAAA, women account for the fastest-growing population of problem drinkers in the United States.
+There are a number of factors that may contribute to women developing an alcohol use disorder, including:

 - Family members, especially parents, with a substance use disorder